 - They always have the best shoes.

-- I can’t believe he got caught stealing.
+- I can’t believe he won the fishing contest.

-- I can’t believe they got caught stealing.
+- I can’t believe they won the fishing contest.

-- You have to choose between her and me.
+- You don't have to choose between her and me.

-You have to choose between them and me.
+- You don't have to choose between them and me.

 They/Them For General People